Skip to content

 Local Veteran Hero Award Winner

-The Employment and Consumer Law Group are proud to announce the winner of their Local Veteran Hero award: Sgt.
+The Employment and Commerce Law Group are proud to announce the winner of their Local Veteran Hero award: Sgt.
 Emil John Hirsch, III.
 Sgt.
 Hirsch served his country spending time in both Afghanistan and Iraq.
 While in Iraq, Sgt Hirsch…

 Chattanooga TV Reporter Fired While on Leave For Cancer Treatment